 I work with doctors and administrators in the NHS.
 I have been in hospitals, looking at how doctors work, what problems they face and how technology can help.
 I have worked with doctors specialising in HIV, severe burns, and anaesthesia.
 I also work with National Services Scotland (NSS) who gather data from patients all around Scotland and help researchers develop new therapies and treatments.

-My day usually involves either reading/researching, meeting with people, coding, writing, or a combination of these.
+My Typical Day: My day usually involves either reading/researching, meeting with people, coding, writing, or a combination of these.

 I spend most of my time doing one of the following: